Neurology

 American Academy of Neurology (AAN) American Board of Psychiatry and Neurology

-American Neurological Association (ANA) National Institute of Neurological Disorders and Stroke Society for Neuroscience World Federation of Neurology
+American Neurological Association (ANA), National Institute of Neurological Disorders and Stroke, Society for Neuroscience, World Federation of Neurology

 The best way to know what you like is to do rotations in that specialty.
-Neurology is very large and there are a lot of differences between inpatient and outpatient work.
-Make sure you rotate in both settings to get a feeling for the workday
+Neurology is very large, and there are a lot of differences between inpatient and outpatient work.
+Make sure you rotate in both settings to get a feeling for the workday.

 What subspecialties exist with this specialty?

-Vascular neurology, interventional neurology, epilepsy, headache, neuromuscular, neuro-ophthalmology, neuro-otology, neuroimmunology, neurology in women, movement disorder, neuro-oncology, neuro-intensive care, pain management...etc
+Vascular neurology, interventional neurology, epilepsy, headache, neuromuscular, neuro-ophthalmology, neuro-otology, neuroimmunology, neurology in women, movement disorder, neuro-oncology, neuro-intensive care, pain management, etc.

 What does a typical workday or work week look like (hours/schedule/shifts, work setting, team-based environment, acuity, etc.)?

-1. Epilepsy: mainly outpatient; neurologists see patients in clinic for first time or follow up, manage their medications and devices, read EEGs.
-Can also have a
+1. Epilepsy: Mainly outpatient; Neurologists see patients in clinic for the first time or follow up, manage their medications and devices, and read EEGs.
+They can also have a comprehensive clinic with neurosurgery and neuropsychology for surgical candidates to prepare for epilepsy surgery.

-6. Pain: a lot of procedures and medication management
+6. Pain: Mainly procedure-based and medication management.

-7. Neuro-ophthalmology; for disorders in vision that are related to the brain
+7. Neuro-ophthalmology: For disorders in vision that are related to the brain.

-8. Neuro-otology: mainly see vertigo patients
+8. Neuro-otology: Mainly sees vertigo patients.

-9. Neuroimmunology: they mainly see multiple sclerosis patients and manage their medications, most work in an infusion center
+9. Neuroimmunology: They mainly see multiple sclerosis patients and manage their medications; most work in an infusion center.

-10. Neuro-oncology: for tumors in the brain, either primary or metastatic
+10. Neuro-oncology: For tumors in the brain, either primary or metastatic.

 What are the important traits, qualities, and/or considerations recommended for physicians in this specialty?